-With an estimated 328 million users per month as of this writing, Twitter is one of the most important social media platforms for business.
+With an estimated 328 million users per month as of this writing, Twitter is one of the most important social media platforms for business…and yet Twitter mistakes are all too easy to make.
 If you think Twitter is declining or not important, consider what happened on Twitter with United Airlines after United’s most recent fiasco.
 Ignore Twitter at your peril.

 1. The Neglected Account

 Having a neglected account on Twitter is like having an email address on your website that no one manages or responds to.
 It’s not just the twitter users — potential followers — that look at the account, but people who are researching your company will often look at your social media profiles.
 If someone is thinking about hiring you or buying your product or even working for you and sees this type of account, they wonder, is this business legitimate?
 Is this company solvent?

 - The IRPAAI is an independent professional association and veritable Who’s Who in the robotic process automation community.
 In other words, they are a big deal.
 Their Twitter account has four tweets in April 2017, eight tweets in March 2017, eight tweets in February 2017, and four tweets in January 2017.

 - HookedonHouses has a very successful blog and website that has had a million views, literally.
 Yet for whatever reason, they quit tweeting in August of 2016.
 This account has 12K hard-earned followers.

 Not only are businesses with inactive accounts wasting networking opportunities, but on Twitter many people regularly check for and unfollow inactive accounts either manually or with the help of one of many apps.
 So, if you’re not actively tweeting, then you are actively hemorrhaging followers.